How to Cut Aluminum with a Plasma Cutter: Settings & Guide

 How do I determine the right amperage?

-Amperage should match the material thickness according to your machine’s cut chart.
-Generally, lighter gauges require lower amperage (around 30-45A), while plate aluminum thicker than 1/4 inch will require higher amperage settings to maintain cut speed.
+Match amperage to the material thickness using your machine’s cut chart.
+Lighter gauges usually run lower (often in the 30 to 45A range), while aluminum thicker than 1/4 inch typically needs higher amperage to maintain stable cutting and reasonable speed.

 Which gas is best for plasma cutting aluminum?

-Nitrogen is the best choice for aluminum under 5mm (approx. 3/16 inch) as it produces a clean cut with minimal oxide buildup.
-For thicker aluminum, nitrogen plasma with water shield or argon-hydrogen mixtures are often recommended.
+If your machine supports bottled gas or a multi-gas setup, nitrogen is often the best choice for aluminum under 5 mm (about 3/16 inch) because it produces a cleaner cut with less oxide buildup.
+For thicker aluminum, nitrogen plasma with a water shield or argon-hydrogen mixes are commonly recommended for better cut quality.

 Conclusion